 Housing associations are all about people – and, of course, your customers are always going to need your help, whether for a routine enquiry about a repair or rent payment or a more complicated issue that impacts their wellbeing.
 However, not every interaction needs to be handled personally, so how can you make sure that your team adds the most value through the most appropriate channels?

-Let’s start by stressing that the tools are already out there to help you make the best use of your contact centre’s time.
-Implementing technology that can automate responses to routine enquiries reduces the need for both face-to-face and phone contact by moving interactions to other channels, and can make access to services faster and more consistent for tenants
+Let’s start by stressing that the tools you need are already out there to help make the best use of your contact centre’s time.
+Implementing technology that can automate responses to routine enquiries reduces the need for both face-to-face and phone contact by moving interactions to other channels and can make access to services faster and more consistent for tenants.

-Technology-based solutions are not only efficient, but prove popular with tenants and contact-centre staff alike.
-For example, most customers like having the option of going online at a convenient time to sort out transactions such as paying rent, removing the need to wait on hold and giving the flexibility of completing tasks at any time, regardless of business hours.
+Technology-based solutions are not only efficient but prove popular with tenants and contact-centre staff alike.
+For example, most customers like having the option of going online at a convenient time to sort out transactions such as paying rent.
+By removing waiting times, the tenant has the flexibility of completing these type of tasks at any time, regardless of business hours.
 This gives your team greater capacity and pleases your tenants – a win-win scenario.

 What kind of transactions are best suited to automation?

 Many transactions aren’t complex and follow predictable steps – these repeatable processes that follow a logical path are ideally suited to automate online.
 As a rule of thumb, tasks that you should think about automating will have the following in common:

 - They’re time-consuming and highly reliant on employee attention and involvement